dOpensource/dsiprouter/docs/carrier_groups.rst

-To add an endpoint, selct the blue pencil and click the Endpoint tab.
+To add an endpoint, click the Endpoint tab.
 Click ADD, enter the carrier details then click ADD again.